 IRENE: Even before I met them.
+Ever since I was a teen, I've been following the lives of the most notorious outlaws and falling in love with them.
 They said it was my "need to feel protected."
 Since my father left us and all.
+The thing is when experts say stuff like that without any proof it's always something bad happened with your father.
 So, when I grew up, I threw myself at bad men.